Zapad 2021: Analysis and aftermath

-International media and observers concluded that the activity represented training in preparation for a conflict with other European, probably NATO-aligned countries; the "fictional" enemies of the Russian and Belarussian units included forces from "Neris (a Lithuanian river), Pomoria and Polar Republic", which according to the exercise fomented domestic unrest in Belarus and then proceeded to invade it, leading to a Belarussian-Russian counterattack.
+International media and observers concluded that the activity represented training in preparation for a conflict with other European, probably NATO-aligned countries; the "fictional" enemies of the Russian and Belarusian units included forces from "Neris (a Lithuanian river), Pomoria and Polar Republic", which according to the exercise fomented domestic unrest in Belarus and then proceeded to invade it, leading to a Belarusian-Russian counterattack.

 According to American General and Chairman of the Joint Chiefs of Staff Mark Milley, observations of Zapad 2021 helped the American intelligence community predict that the Russian invasion of Ukraine was imminent.
 This was because the exercise was much greater in scale, scope, composition, and duration than previous exercises.
 Following the exercise, Milley held a briefing with American President Joe Biden about the severity of the Russian threat towards Ukraine.
 Milley held a meeting with Chief of General Staff of the Russian Armed Forces, Valery Gerasimov, in Finland, on September 22, 2021, to de-escalate tensions in Europe.

-Warsaw-based Belarusian former politician and dissent Andrej Sannikau also argued that Zapad 2021 was a preparation for the invasion.
+Warsaw-based Belarusian former politician and dissident Andrej Sannikau also argued that Zapad 2021 was a preparation for the invasion.